-- It accepts complaints of police misconduct on behalf of the public and ensures that the GPD fully investigates and determines findings in such complaints; - It accepts and reviews appeals in cases where the complaining person disagrees with the finding(s) of the GPD investigation; - In appeals where the CRC and GPD disagree on the findings, the CRC will request a review of the findings by the Chief of Police and may appeal his findings to the City Manager for final determinations and disposition.
+- It accepts complaints of police misconduct on behalf of the public and ensures that the GPD fully investigates and determines findings in such complaints; - It accepts and investigates appeals in cases where the complaining person disagrees with the finding(s) of the GPD investigation; - In appeals where the CRC and GPD disagree on the findings, the CRC will request a review of the findings by the Chief of Police and may appeal his findings to the City Manager for final determinations and disposition.
 The City Manager is responsible for all City personnel and actions, and is supervised directly by the City Council.

 The CRC also provides community perspective for the police department, offering insight from the case reviews and discussions of the collective body.
-To learn more about the Complaint Review Committee (CRC), visit: http://www.greensboro-nc.gov/departments/Relations/complaint/
+To learn more about the Complaint Review Committee (CRC), visit their website.